0XOday/the_grimoire/Computers/Configure Workstation Security/Execution control.md

 * AutoRun and AutoPlay
 * There are third party network management suites to enforce application control

-AutoRun and Auto play
+# AutoRun and Auto play

 * Legacy versions of Windows auto play an optical disc or usb when attached
-* automatically run commands defined in an **autorun.inf** file stored in the root of the drive
+* Automatically run commands defined in an **autorun.inf** file stored in the root of the drive
-* modern versions of Windows have a dialog box pop up asking the user for what action to take
+* Modern versions of Windows have a dialog box pop up asking the user for what action to take
-* you can configure autoplay settings via the drive property dialog box or in windows settings for global settings for auto play
+* You can configure autoplay settings via the drive property dialog box or in windows settings for global settings for auto play